SamSekhon/FinancialPdfMiner/README.md

 ## Classification Models

 The models used in FinancialPDFMiner are trained Naive Bayes Multinomial classifiers.
-Each model (`model.sav`) in the `models/` directory is accompanied by a vocabulary file to create the feature matrix.
+Each model in the `models/` directory is accompanied by a vocabulary file to create the feature matrix.
 These models were trained using a diverse set of labeled financial data, enabling them to classify pages within PDF documents as relevant financial statements with high accuracy.

 The classification process utilizes a Bag of Words representation, where the presence of specific words (from the respective vocabularies) in a page's content determines its classification as an income statement or cash flow statement.